-Shin Yokohama is home to large stadiums such as the Yokohama arena and Nissan stadium.
+Shin Yokohama is home to large stadiums such as the Yokohama arena and Nissan Stadium.
+It is also the area where the Shinkansen stops in Yokohama City.
 However, it is also extremely well known to ramen lovers due to it's.
 Shin Yokohama Ramen museum.
 If you are not in ramen mood, Cubic Plaza Shin Yokohama, a shopping mall that is connected to Shin Yokohama Station, is known also known to offer all sorts of delicious dishes from all over the world.

 Kanazawa is a town by the sea, located on the northern side of Yokohama.
-It is known for its Hakkeijima Sea Paradise Aquarium and Amusement Park.
+It is known for the popular Hakkeijima Sea Paradise, housing an aquarium and amusement park.
 Because of its close proximity to the ocean, the sushi, sashimi, and seafood restaurants in the area are highly recommended as well.

-The closest station is Kanazawa Hakkei station on the Keikyu mainline.
-It is a thirty-minute ride from Yokohama station.
+The closest station to the Kanazawa is Kanazawa Hakkei Station on the Keikyu main line.
+It is a thirty-minute ride from Keikyu Yokohama Station.